 Consider the following situation:

-You have a Dataiku DSS Flow with datasets partitioned by date (format: YYYY-MM-DD)
+You have a Dataiku Flow with datasets partitioned by date (format: YYYY-MM-DD)

 You run daily a scenario to build this Flow with the current date

 You’d like to have a way to build your flow/scenario for (many) dates other than the current date, in particular for all missing dates/partitions.

 You can easily adapt this how-to to other similar use cases with partitions.

 Step 1: Scenario to build your Flow for one given partition¶